wp-plugins/off-page-seo/readme.txt

 4. Knowledge Base of most interesting articles found on internet

 == Changelog ==

+= 1.1.5. =
+* Ajax call for the positions update are used since now, api add site return url fixed, ability to leave Guest Posting network.

 = 1.1.4. =
 * Functionality added - you can note where you gained links